ChengtaoLi/dppnys_icml2016/README.md

 Code for the paper

-"Fast DPP Sampling for Nyström with Application to Kernel Methods",
+"Fast DPP Sampling for Nyström with Application to Kernel Methods", Chengtao Li, Stefanie Jegelka, Suvrit Sra,
-\textit{Chengtao Li, Stefanie Jegelka, Suvrit Sra,} ICML 2016
+ICML 2016

 For usage see gaussdpp_mc.m